-The Collection Interval fields in the agent properties are used to set the sample frequencies.
-You can turn off a collection by setting the interval to 0.
+The Collection Periods field list in the agent properties is used to set the sample frequencies.
+A collection can be turned off by setting its period to 0.
 The defaults are set based on the type of data being collected for relevancy.